renaudcerrato/renaudcerrato.github.io/_posts/2016-05-23-build-your-homemade-router-part2.md

 ## Diagram

-From the informations above, we can finally draw our diagram: the first NIC will serve as our WAN port, while the second one will be bridged to our wireless network:
+From the informations above, we can draw our diagram: the first NIC will serve as our WAN port, while the second one will be bridged to our wireless network:

 ![](/static/img/network-diagram.jpg)